MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The source and destination ranges must not overlap and must be valid; all pointers must be dereferenceable and within each sequence the last position must be reachable from the first by incrementation.

-The binary predicate must provide a strict weak ordering so that elements that are not equivalent are ordered, but elements that are equivalent are not.
+The binary predicate must provide a strict weak ordering so that elements that aren't equivalent are ordered, but elements that are equivalent aren't.
 Two elements are equivalent under less than, but not necessarily equal, if neither is less than the other.

 ### Example